Raheel31/Marks_v1.0/README.md

 # Marks_v1.0
-A machine learning application utilised in the learning/teaching guitar.
+A machine learning application utilised in the learning/teaching of a guitar.
 Phase 1 of Marks